snimu/blog/contents/modded-nanogpt-valembs/article.md

 - I removed the `torch._dynamo.config.compiled_autograd = True` flag because it caused some flexattention error that I didn't want to deal with
 - I also removed the `_patched_trace_structured` function and the corresponding imports etc., because it caused another error that I didn't want to deal with

 At this point, the baseline performs in 23.7min, instead of the official 24.5min.
-That might be due to the newer PyTorch version, `torch==2.9.0.dev20250824+cu126` (I ran the `pip install --pre torch --index-url https://download.pytorch.org/whl/nightly/cu126 --upgrade` as in the instructions).
+That might be due to the newer PyTorch version, `torch==2.9.0.dev20250824+cu126` (I ran the `pip install --pre torch --index-url https://download.pytorch.org/whl/nightly/cu126 --upgrade` as in the instructions), or some other reason.
+It is consistent across runs on both 8xH100 by Prime Compute and by Hyperstack, so I don't believe that it's a hardware difference.

 However, the log of the most recent record includes a comment next to the `torch._inductor.config.coordinate_descent_tuning = True` flag: `# we have banned this flag for new records because it causes compilation to take 30min` which I only saw very late.

+Compilation didn't take 30 minutes for me even with the flag on:

+- I measured it once, and compilation + warmup steps together took 04m05s with the flag on, and 00m54s with the flag off
+- In my dozens of runs I never noticed it taking even close to half an hour

-Compilation didn't take 30 minutes for me even with the flag on (I measured it once, and compilation + warmup steps together took 04m05s with the flag on, and 00m54s with the flag off), so I don't really get the comment (maybe it takes that long with the `compiled_autograd` flag on, but the baseline is still faster than the official record even without that).
-However, I still tested out the baseline and the two best settings (one and two additional value embeddings).
+So I don't really get the comment.
+Maybe it takes that long with the `compiled_autograd` flag on, but the baseline is still faster than the official record even without that.
+However, I still tested out the baseline and the two best settings (one and two additional value embeddings) without `coordinate_descent_tuning`.
 Here are the losses averaged over 5 runs each:

 ![val loss with changed compile flags](images/val_loss_time_record.png)